"The

 Minutes later she reappeared, looking so stunned I thought her chin would drag the

-carpet.
+carpet!
 She slid into the pew and whispered, "Youre never going to believe what

 just happened!"